NicTorgersen/ec-tooltip/README.md

 # ec-tooltip

-*Let's see how far we can get with creating this thing.*

 ec-tooltip is the most barebones jQuery tooltip you can get your hands on.
 It's very easy to use: